pballasiotes/pureParallax/README.md

 });
 ```

 HTML: Add a 'data-depth' attribute to any element.
+(The selector can be changed in the options)

 ```html
   <div>